Texas Tech University

 Research Interests

-Dr. Pol is the Principal Investigator for the Renewable Energy Technology Laboratory at TTU (Texas Tech University).
-His research can be classified broadly in the following areas:
+Dr. Pol leads the Renewable Energy Technology Laboratory at Texas Tech University.
+His research spans several interconnected areas:

 Education